top of page

 All eyes turned to the sky.

 “Don’t we make a great pair?”
-Vomarian questioned.
+Vomarian snorted.
 “I’m not sure who is worse off?”

 “We’re both worse off,” My‑re quipped.